3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 ### Decorative Elements

 Some elements do not contain content and instead are purely for decoration.
-Elements that do not contain content are written like so `<no-content-tag/>`.
-Note there is no closing tag and the slash comes before the final `>`
+Elements that do not contain content are written like so- `<no-content-tag/>`.
+Note it is a self-closing tag/there is no closing tag and the slash comes before the final `>`

 1. hr
   - horizontal rule, `<hr>` creates a divider